Little, Big: Plot

 He sinks further into alcoholism.
 After a drunken sexual encounter with Sylvie’s brother Bruno, which Auberon considers a degradation, he lives on the streets.
 Eventually Lilac appears to him and persuades him to begin a recovery.
 He moves back into George Mouse’s farm and becomes the writer for a soap opera, taking much of his material from his grandfather ″Doc″ Drinkwater’s animal stories for children and his mother’s letters with stories of her extended family.

 Hawksquill goes to Edgewood, where she steals Sophie’s tarot cards, recognizing that they are somehow the map describing the route into Faerie.
-She returns to the City and tries to stop Eigenblick.
-But it is too late: Eigenblick has her killed, and though he shortly thereafter disappears, the country has fallen into a low-key civil war.
+She returns to the City and tries to stop Eigenblick, but it is too late and Eigenblick has her killed.
+He then disappears and the country falls into a low-key civil war.

 The fairies, who can see the future but remember little of the past, understand the peril they are in but forget why, and they prepare to go deeper into the realms of Faerie; however, this cannot happen unless the extended family of the Drinkwaters comes to the mysterious ″Fairies’ Parliament″.
 Lilac visits Sophie and Daily Alice, and Auberon and George, summoning them to that event.

 Alice leaves first to find or create the way to Faerie.
-On Midsummer’s Day, the rest of the family assembles at Edgewood (including Auberon and George, who return from the City through a fantasy landscape).
+On Midsummer’s Day, the rest of the family assembles at Edgewood including Auberon and George.
 At the last minute, Smoky – who never really believed in Faerie – chooses not to go, instead devoting himself to finishing the repair of Edgewood′s old orrery, which drew energy from the stars to power the home.
 He succeeds, and is persuaded by Sophie to accompany the family, but he dies of a heart attack before he leaves the borders of Edgewood.
 The remaining family members walk into the new realm and take the fairies’ place, Smoky’s funeral turns into Auberon and Sylvie’s wedding, and thus the Tale is finally completed.

 The book ends with a description of the empty Edgewood as it decays and returns to nature.
-Since for a long time it has lights permanently shining though electricity is scarce in the rest of the country, the house becomes a legend.
+The house becomes a legend, because it continues to have lights shining even though electricity is scarce in the rest of the country.